-In cases where the metric functions are not defined or the separation of variables is not feasible, it becomes difficult to evaluate the SPOs and photon region analytically following the conventional method.
-In the present work, we circumvent this issue and examine the photon region in a generic stationary, axisymmetric black hole spacetime having a Killing horizon with the metric functions satisfying natural constraints.
-Using the form of the metric functions at the Killing horizon and the asymptotic flat boundary, we prove that at least one photon region exists in such spacetimes and further infer features of the photon regions that are common to all such stationary axisymmetric black hole spacetimes.
-The proof utilizes the effective potential $V(r,\theta)$ approach adapted for probing the light rings around stationary axisymmetric ultra-compact objects \cite{LR Stability in UCOs}.
+Furthermore, in general, a stationary axisymmetric spacetime may or may not admit SPOs.
+In the spacetimes that don't admit SPOs, one needs to consider photon orbits that are not confined to $r=$ constant hypersurfaces.
+One such spacetime is of the Kerr black hole with proca hair, wherein the null geodesic equations are not separable, and instead of SPOs, a more general class of photon orbits called the fundamental photon orbits (FPOs) exist.
+The existence of these FPOs further leads to an interesting feature of a cuspy edge in the black hole's shadow \cite{FPOs}.
+In general, it is not evident whether such FPOs lie in a closed region of spacetime and whether one can construct a photon region of such FPOs.
+Hence, in the current work, we restrict our investigations to the spacetimes that allow the existence of SPOs.

+Assuming that the SPOs exist in a spacetime, the analytical conventional method cannot be implemented if the separability cannot be determined or a Carter-like constant is not known.
+Here, we provide an analytical technique for finding the photon region boundary, which is independent of the separation constant and based solely on the metric functions of the background spacetime.
+Our method thus can be applied to both separable and non-separable black hole spacetimes that admit SPOs.
+To our knowledge, such a technique does not exist in the literature yet, and our method is novel in this aspect.